shivannis/xandr-docs-public/xandr-docs/bidders/trade-desk-buying-guide.md

 ---
 title: Trade Desk Buying Guide
 description: This page is an overview about Trade Desk Buying Guide to help Xandr publishers communicate with their buyers.
-This page provides a step-by-step guide to create Deal workflow, Programmatic guaranteed (PG) workflow and Deal troubleshooting tips & FAQs.
+This page provides a step-by-step guide to create Deal workflow and Programmatic guaranteed (PG) workflow.
+Additionally, go through Deal troubleshooting tips & FAQs.
 ms.date: 11/28/2023
 ---